 Boost your sex drive naturally tip #3: Eat libido-boosting foods

 Foods that help regulate stamina, circulation, and testosterone are considered libido-boosting foods.
 These include zinc-rich foods like pine nuts, red meat, and oysters, as well as high-flavonoid foods like cocoa, tea, citrus, and peppers.
 Legumes, whole grains, fresh produce, garlic, basil, figs, bananas, and avocado are also considered aphrodisiacs.

-Chocolate also can help, as it promotes the release of serotonin and phenethylamine, which produce aphrodisiac and mood-improving effects.
+Chocolate also can help boost sex drive, as it promotes the release of serotonin and phenethylamine, which produce aphrodisiac and mood-improving effects.
 Yay for chocolate!